-"§ 114-19.31.
+"§ 114-19.33A.
 Criminal history record checks for naturopathic doctors.

-- Licensing Board from the State and National Repositories of Criminal Histories the criminal history of an applicant for licensure by the Board or a licensee of the Board.
-The Judicial Department shall provide to the Department of Justice, along with the request, the fingerprints of the applicant or licensee, a form signed by the applicant or licensee consenting to the criminal history record check and use of fingerprints and other identifying information required by the State and National Repositories, and any additional information required by the Department of Justice.
+- (a) The Department of Justice shall provide to the North Carolina Naturopathic Doctors Licensing Board from the State and National Repositories of Criminal Histories the criminal history of an applicant for licensure by the Board or a licensee of the Board.
+The North Carolina Naturopathic Doctors Licensing Board shall provide to the Department of Justice, along with the request, the fingerprints of the applicant or licensee, a form signed by the applicant or licensee consenting to the criminal history record check and use of fingerprints and other identifying information required by the State and national repositories, and any additional information required by the Department of Justice.
 The fingerprints of the applicant or licensee shall be forwarded to the State Bureau of Investigation for a search of the State's criminal history record file, and the State Bureau of Investigation shall forward a set of fingerprints to the Federal Bureau of Investigation for a national criminal history record check.
-The Judicial Department shall keep all information obtained pursuant to this section confidential. - (b) The Department of Justice may charge a fee to offset the cost incurred by it to conduct a criminal history record check under this section.
+The North Carolina Naturopathic Doctors Licensing Board shall keep all information obtained pursuant to this section confidential. - (b) The Department of Justice may charge a fee to offset the cost incurred by it to conduct a criminal history record check under this section.
 The fee shall not exceed the actual cost of locating, editing, researching, and retrieving the information." - SECTION 4.
 Notwithstanding the provisions of G.S.
 90-735, as enacted by Section 1 of this act, the initial naturopathic doctors appointed to the North Carolina Naturopathic Doctors Licensing Board must be North Carolina residents, must be licensed as a naturopathic doctor in a state that licenses this profession, and must be eligible for licensure under G.S.
 90-737, as enacted by Section 1 of this act.
 Upon appointment, the appointee must immediately seek to become licensed under this act.